Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

-# Manage Adyen settings
+# Manage settings in Adyen

 The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
 It shows the standard procedure and screens that was current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen&trade; documentation.

 In addition to the credentials settings in the *Payments* module, the same data is required in the Adyen&trade; backend to ensure a smooth data transfer.
-Note that once you have saved the credentials in Adyen&trade; or the Payments module, you can no longer copy them to specify it on the other side of the connection.
+Note that once you have saved the credentials in Adyen&trade; or the Payments module, you can no longer copy them to specify them on the other side of the connection.
 You can enter the connection data in parallel, what means alternately in the *Payments* module and in the Adyen&trade; backend.
 Alternatively, you can also write the credentials in a file to enter them later in Actindo.
 For detailed information, see also [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).

 **Additional information**

 Adyen&trade; uses TLS certificates that are changed from time to time.
-Adyen users are informed about this.
-Note that Actindo only checks if it is a valid certificate in general and does not validate specific certificates.
+Adyenn&trade;users will be informed about this.
+Note that Actindo only checks if the certificate is valid in general and does not validate specific certificates.
 So you can ignore this information from Adyen.
 See also an update example from Adyen&trade;: [TLS Certificates on Adyen services](https://help.adyen.com/updates/tls-certificates-on-adyen-services "[https://help.adyen.com/updates/tls-certificates-on-adyen-services]").